openandclose/tosixinch/docs/intro.rst

     $ tosixinch -i https://en.wikipedia.org/wiki/Xpath -123

-(For basic commandline options, see `next section <#usage>`__.)

 Or if even this is a trouble::

     $ tosixinch --sample-urls -123

-This command creates 'sample.pdf' from some arbitrary urls in most of the domains above.
+This command creates 'sample.pdf' from some arbitrary urls in most of the domains above (So, it takes a bit of time.)

 .. note::

-    You need to set the converter if not default (prince).
+    You need to set the converter if not the default (prince).

     And if you installed the converter in unusual places (not in PATH), you need to set the fullpath.

     .. code-block:: none

         $ [...] --wkhtmltopdf --cnvpath /home/john/build/bin/wkhtmltopdf

     (See `Programs <commandline.html#programs>`__
     and `cnvpath <commandline.html#cmdoption-cnvpath>`__.)